OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document).md

 _load_resources_from_path(path: String, dictionary: Dictionary) -> void:
 - A helper function that iterates through a directory, loads each `.tres` file, and stores it in the provided dictionary, using the resource's `id` property as the key.
 3.3.
 GameManager.gd
-Purpose: Manages the persistent state of the current run (RunInventory).
-It initializes the run and handles permanent inventory actions by delegating to the MergeManager.
+Purpose: Manages the persistent state of the current run by creating and holding the `RunState` resource.
+It handles permanent inventory actions by delegating to the MergeManager.

 Properties:
-run_state: RunState  # Holds the tiered inventory structure
+run_state: RunState  # The single source of truth for the current run's state.
 is_inspecting_inventory: bool = false

+Signals:
+run_inventory_changed() # Emitted after a permanent merge or swap occurs.

 Methods:
 _ready() -> void:
 - Connects to EventBus.start_run_requested.
 - Connects to EventBus.inspect_inventory_requested to set its state.
 - Connects to EventBus.close_modal_requested to clear its state.
-- Connects to EventBus.inventory_action_requested to handle permanent merges.
+- Connects to EventBus.inventory_action_requested to handle permanent merges/swaps.

 _on_start_run_requested() -> void:
-- Clears any existing run_inventory.
+- Creates a new `RunState` resource instance.
-- Calls _create_initial_run_inventory().
+- Calls `run_state.start_new_run()` to populate the initial inventory.
+- Emits `run_inventory_changed`.
-- Emits main_scene_requested.
+- Emits `main_scene_requested`.

 _on_inventory_action_requested(source_view: Control, target_view: Control) -> void:
-- This function only proceeds if is_inspecting_inventory is true.
+- This function only proceeds if `is_inspecting_inventory` is true.
 - It retrieves the GachaBallInstance data from both the source and target views.
-- It delegates the merge logic to MergeManager.attempt_merge(source_data, target_data, self.run_state.run_inventory).
-The run_inventory is now a tiered dictionary, and the MergeManager is responsible for all manipulations within it.
+- It delegates the merge logic to `MergeManager.attempt_merge(source_data, target_data, self.run_state.run_inventory)`.
-- If the merge is successful, the inventory is updated, and the logic concludes.
+- If the merge is successful, it emits `run_inventory_changed`.
-- If the merge fails (i.e., returns null), it proceeds to perform a swap.
-It finds the indices of the source and target instances in the run_inventory array and swaps their positions.
+- If the merge fails (returns null), it performs a swap of the two instances within the `run_state.run_inventory` tiered dictionary.
-- This ensures that any interaction between two views in the inventory modal results in either a merge or a swap, providing consistent and intuitive feedback to the player.
-- If the merge is successful, it triggers a UI refresh of the inventory modal.

-_create_initial_run_inventory() -> void:
-- Creates a starting set of GachaBallInstances containing two of every defined unit and item type to allow for direct testing of all merge recipes.
-The inventory will contain: 1x Hero, 2x UnitTier1A, 2x UnitTier1B, 2x UnitTier2C, 2x UnitTier3D, 2x ItemTier1A, 2x ItemTier1B, 2x ItemTier2C, and 2x ItemTier3D.
-- For each GachaBallInstance created, it reads the tier from its definition and adds the instance to the correct sub-array within the run_state.run_inventory dictionary (e.g., run_inventory[definition.tier].append(instance)).
+- After a successful swap, it emits `run_inventory_changed`.
 3.4.
 InteractionManager.gd
 Purpose: Manages the temporary UI state of a user's action (e.g., which GachaBallView is currently selected).
 It acts as the central point for handling player input state.